trunten/ubbc-react-portfolio/README.md

 - [License](#license)

 ## Installation
-- Installation is not required, but should you wish to work on the code ase on your own machine run <code>npm i</code> in your terminal to install project dependancies
+- Installation is not required, but should you wish to work on the code base on your own machine run <code>npm i</code> in your terminal to install project dependancies

 ## Usage
 - [Link to deployed site](https://trunten.github.io/ubbc-react-portfolio/)